sockeqwe/ParcelablePlease/README.md

 ```

 Remember that you have to take care about special cases like what if the value is null.
 **Note** that `java.util.Date` is already supported by `ParcelablePlease`.
-The example above is just to get you an idea of how a implementation could look like.
+The example above is just to give you an idea of how a implementation could look like.

 # Configuration